5. NAVY, USLHS, USLSS & Military

 three carriers |

 5.86 VERY, VERY RARE U.S. NAVY BATTLESHIP COFFEE POT!
-An amazing relic from an American Naval ship-of-the-line dating to the 4th quarter of the 19th century.
-These pots certainly saw service during the Spanish-American War and cruised aboard the Great White Fleet around the globe in the very early 1900's.
-The bottom is marked "Reed & Barton" with the letters "U.S.N."
+An amazing relic from an American Naval ship-of-the-line dating to World War II.
+These pots certainly first saw service after the Civila War, during the Spanish-American War, and cruised aboard the Great White Fleet around the globe in the very early 1900's.
+This later example's bottom is marked "Reed & Barton" with the letters "U.S.N."
 The inside of the pot contains an insulating porcelain liner which is in perfect original condition.
 Still usable!
-The bottom is signed "REED & BARTON 67627 U.S.N." with the company's Roman fasces logo.
+The bottom is signed "REED & BARTON 67627 U.S.N." with the company's Roman fasces logo dating it to 1943.
 According to a noted Naval historian only 48 of these "special coffee pots" were ever produced for the Navy by Reed & Barton, Wilcox and Wallace silver plate companies from the late 1870's.
 All were made for captains of capital ships (battleships) and Admirals' messes.
 One such pot, now in the collection of the Naval History Museum at the U.S Naval Academy, Annapolis, Maryland, was recently appraised for $20,000.
 10 ¼ inches wide at the widest.
 The body is 6 1/8 inches in diameter and it stands 11 inches tall.
 The overall condition of this coffee pot is excellent.
 But it is not mint.
 It does show some scratches and expected minor dents.
 Yet, these are good indicators of its actual service in the fleet.
-Without question, a museum-quality U.S. Navy relic of the first order from the late 1800's.
+Without question, a scarce museum-quality U.S. Navy relic of the first order.
 Price Request |

 back |